 In any case, you have to show independence and initiative in your answers.
 Provide viable solutions like training programs, conflict management seminars, and more.
 The more examples you can provide, the better.

 The ending question is always a tricky one.
-Everyone knows HR professionals need to be team players.
+Everyone knows HR professionals must be team players.
 At this point, you can’t afford to flinch while answering.
-You have to be absolutely direct in replying that you prefer working with everyone because that’s who you are as an HR professional.
+Make sure that you are clear in replying that you prefer working with everyone because that’s who you are as an HR professional.

 You can’t say something like, “It’s part of the job to work with others.”
 That implies that you’re just a team player because it’s in the job description.
 You have to show that you like being a team player, you prefer working with others, and that you chose the HR profession because of that.